ChessMan14/puNES-smb3/README.md

 ## puNES-smb3

 This fork was created to comply with the rules for Super Mario Bros.
 3 speedrunning.
-An official with the commit fixing HLT instructions is required.
+An official version with the commit fixing HLT instructions is required.

 ## :floppy_disk: Work in Progress (WIP) Builds [![Build status](https://github.com/punesemu/puNES/actions/workflows/build.yml/badge.svg)](https://github.com/punesemu/puNES/actions)